donaldlab/OSPREY3/doc/content/contributing/architecture/conf-energy.md

 care about interactions between some of the positions.
 For example, a design algorithm in Osprey may want to compute the pairwise energy between positions `0` and `1` independently of the other interactions.
-So our energy calculators need to support compute energies on aritrary subsets of the position interactions.
+So our energy calculators need to support compute energies on arbitrary subsets of the position interactions.

 ### Computing minimized energies for conformations